bonn0062/GSoD/absolute_beginners_outline.rst

   # Output
   Number of Columns :  4

-It's also simple to find the total number of elements in your array:
+It's also easy to find the total number of elements in your array:

 ::